vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/customize/effect.md

 ## Clear Effects

-By default the theme will:
+By default, the theme will:

 - Use color list to decorate categories and tags
 - Add animation when switching pages and elements